 Having spent years of dialogue we cannot agree with our landlord on how much the lease extension should cost for our flat in Hanwell.
 Does the Leasehold Valuation Tribunal have jurisdiction to calculate the appropriate figures?

 Most certainly.
 We are happy to put you in touch with a Hanwell conveyancing firm who can help.

-An example of a Freehold Enfranchisement decision for a Hanwell flat is 6 Jessamine Road in August 2013.
-The Tribunals valuation (as annexed to the decision) calculated the amount payable as £18,355 for the freehold reversion This case was in relation to 2 flats.
-The unexpired residue of the current lease was 72.39 years.
+An example of a Freehold Enfranchisement matter before the tribunal for a Hanwell flat is 6 Jessamine Road in August 2013.
+The Tribunals valuation (as annexed to the decision) calculated the amount payable as £18,355 for the freehold reversion This case related to 2 flats.
+The unexpired term was 72.39 years.